Frequently Asked Questions

 What Will it Cost?

 Since all patients are different, Drs.
-Gallez or Poulos must complete your examination before establishing your treatment planning and the fee for care.
+Gallez, Nguyen and Poulos must complete your examination before establishing your treatment planning and the fee for care.
 The fee for periodontal treatment can vary considerably depending on the type of problems and the complexity and length of treatment.
 An approximate fee can usually be determined at the initial visit; but on occasion, some initial treatment or further diagnostics must be completed before the final treatment planning can be established.
 Our philosophy of practice is to treat as conservatively as possible to attain treatment goals.

 Will My Insurance Cover the Cost?